annettedorothea/de.acegen/README.md

 I really love TDD.
 And writing unit tests with TDD for the *real* business logic in a software is fun.
 Writing unit tests with TDD for the UI is a pain, at least I think so.

-On the other hand unit tests are really annoying when you do a structural refactoring of your software.
+On the other hand unit tests are really annoying when you do structural refactorings of your software because they are very prone to fail on these kinds of changes.

 So there is the tension:

 For unit tests are tied to a unit they are not receptive for structural changes.
-And the promise that you can make refactorings very easily if you have unit tests proves to be deceptive.
+And the promise that you can make refactorings save and easily if you have unit tests proves to be deceptive.

 With the action - command - event pattern we only write unit tests for the commands because they contain the business logic.
 You also might want to write unit tests for the actions in order to verify that the squishy data was initialized correctly.

 ### Integration and E2E tests

-For the bigger picture and to make sure our tests a not prone to fail on structural changes of your software we write integration and E2E tests and chose a more behavioural way for our tests.
+For the bigger picture and to make sure our tests are not prone to fail on structural changes we write integration and E2E tests and chose a more behavioural way for our tests.

 The common problems with integration and E2E test as far as I perceive them is:

 1. They are fragile because of the *squishy* data.
-2. The preparation of the test data is hard to achieve.
+2. The preparation of the test data is hard.

 #### Squishy Data